psibre/auto-dark-mode/README.md

 downloads these artifacts during the build if necessary.

 ##### This step requires a GitHub access token
 For Gradle to be able to retrieve the pre-built artifacts, you need to provide a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) using the `githubAccessToken` property in [`gradle.properties`](gradle.properties) file.
-The access token only needs to have the permission to read repositories.
+The access token only needs to have the permission to read public repositories (`public_repo` scope).
 Be sure to **not** commit your token.

 ##### Requirements for building